top of page

 How Pelvic Floor Physical Therapy Helps Postpartum Women

-The postpartum period is a time of joy and adjustment for new mothers.
-While the arrival of a newborn brings happiness, it is also the start of physical recovery.
-Pregnancy and childbirth can have a significant impact on a woman's body, especially the pelvic floor muscles.
+The postpartum period is a time of joy, healing, and adjustment for new mothers.
+While welcoming a baby brings immense happiness, it also marks the beginning of physical recovery.
+Pregnancy and childbirth place considerable strain on the body—particularly the pelvic floor muscles, which play a vital role in core stability and bladder, bowel, and sexual function.

-Pregnancy and childbirth can lead to stretching and weakening of the pelvic floor muscles, causing issues such as incontinence, pelvic pain, and pelvic organ prolapse.
-Some women may experience perineal tears or episiotomies during delivery, further contributing to pain and discomfort.
+During pregnancy and childbirth, the pelvic floor muscles can stretch and weaken, leading to concerns such as urinary incontinence, pelvic pain, and pelvic organ prolapse.
+Some women may also experience perineal tears or episiotomies, which can contribute to discomfort and delayed healing.

-If you have recently given birth or are planning to, consider incorporating pelvic floor physical therapy into your postpartum care plan to ensure a smoother and better transition into motherhood.
+If you have recently given birth or are preparing for postpartum recovery, consider adding pelvic floor physical therapy to your care plan for a smoother, healthier transition into motherhood.

 Image by Annie Spratt